British weather fails to dampen spirits of Gosport youngsters

-You can keep up to date with the latest on the scheme this summer by liking our Facebook page www.facebook.com/gosportpassportscheme and new for 2017, Gosport Summer Passport now has it’s own Instagram account – @gosportsummerpassport .
-For more information e-mail: firstname.lastname@example.org or call: 023 9254 5232.
+You can find photos on our Facebook page: www.facebook.com/gosportpassportscheme and our Instagram account – @gosportsummerpassport .
+For more information about the scheme, please e-mail: email@example.com or call: 023 9254 5232.

 Summer Passport 2016